atuinsh/atuin/docs/docs/config/config.md

 Useful when the command is longer than the terminal width and is cut off.

+### `show_help`

+Configure whether or not to show the help row, which includes the current Atuin version (and whether an update is available), a keymap hint, and the total amount of commands in your history.

+Defaults to `true`.

 ### `exit_mode`

 What to do when the escape key is pressed when searching